anupanandsingh/anupanandsingh.github.io/_pages/research.md

 <h4>Integrability, gauge theory, and quantisation</h4>

 Much of my current work is rooted in the **<a href="https://link.springer.com/article/10.1007/BF01076717" target="_self">$$r$$-matrix</a>** approach to integrable systems and the theory of **<a href="https://arxiv.org/abs/0903.4086" target="_self">Lagrangian multiforms</a>**.
 Together with my doctoral supervisors and our collaborators, I am developing a framework for systematically constructing Lagrangian multiforms, objects that provide a variational description of integrable hierarchies through a generalised action and a variational principle.
-Using the theory of Lie dialgebras, we achieved this for a large class of finite-dimensional integrable systems in the following two works:
+In the following two papers, we use the theory of Lie dialgebras to achieve this goal for a large class of finite-dimensional integrable systems:

 **<a href="https://link.springer.com/article/10.1007/s11005-023-01766-9" target="_self">Lagrangian multiforms on coadjoint orbits for finite-dimensional integrable systems</a>**\
 Vincent Caudrelier, Marta Dell'Atti, and Anup Anand Singh\